WWILLV/Crypto/README-en.md

 - Morse(Only supports alphanumeric now)
 - url
 - ASCII,Unicode and string convert to each other
+- String to Unicode encoding in decimal format(xss->&#120&#115&#115)
 - Hexadecimal ASCII string to string
+- Original code to Inverse code and Complement code

 ### Conversion
 - Arbitrary conversion(Supports up to 62 binary conversions,support array,does not support decimals now)
+- Arbitrary four-order operation (based on int decimal, so its value can not be more than int range in decimal operation)

 ### CryptoFileInfo
 - Get file md5